 Photo courtesy of Tennessee Department of Tourist Development

-The ride starts when an ultralight plane tows the glider and its 2 passengers up to 3,000 feet and then releases it for a gradual descent (about 12 to 20 minutes).
+The ride starts when an ultralight plane tows the glider and its two passengers up to 3,000 feet and then releases it for a gradual descent (about 12 to 20 minutes).
 Bask in the quietness of air-propelled flight without having to jump off a cliff while hanging onto the kite-like structure.

 While the instructor maneuvers the craft by catching thermal air columns and wind drifts, you just stretch out and relax for the duration of this magical ride.
 Floating through clouds gives an incredible sensation of freedom—at the mercy of the winds, yet controllable with body movements.
 Soon, the glider drifts down, and you’re safe on the ground again—looking up where you just floated through the sky.
-Hang gliding is best in Tennessee from late spring through early fall.

 5. Hike the red rocks of Sedona, Arizona